perladvent/perldotcom/content/article/perl-one-liners-part-1.md

 ### Replace a string with an incrementing value

 I can [replace string with incrementing value](https://stackoverflow.com/questions/42554684/shell-replace-string-with-incrementing-value).
-The `/e` on a substitution allows me to make the replacement side Perl code.
-Whatever the code evaluates to is the replacement.
-The can be a variable that I increment:
+The `/e` on a substitution allows me to treat the replacement side as Perl code.
+Whatever that code evaluates to is the replacement.
+That can be a variable that I increment:

 ```bash
 $ echo 'a | a | a | a | a | a | a | a' | perl -pe 's/ *\| */$i++/ge'